|

 bomber was being held in a radar beam of a type known to be

-for various reasons this target was never in within sight of
+never in within sight of realization.

-realization.
-Technical difficulties rising chiefly from an
+Technical difficulties rising chiefly from an insufficient

-Monica and later carpet, and production shortcomings
+later carpet, and production shortcomings restricted the

-restricted the number of boozers available.
+number of boozers available.

 Boozer idea was undoubtedly a very sound one, the more so